Broken Jaw Surgery in Cornelius, NC

 Technology & Orthognathic Surgery

 Using modern computer techniques and 3D models, Dr. Rolle can demonstrate how your corrective or broken jaw surgery will be approached.
 Comprehensive x-rays and digital imaging show what to expect for bite improvement and facial appearance after surgery.
 This advanced technology gives patients a better understanding of the surgical process and the extent of the procedure.
-We strive to help you understand the benefits of jaw surgery.
+We strive to help you understand the benefits of double jaw surgery.

 If you need corrective jaw surgery, Dr. Rolle, one of the best Charlotte area oral surgeons, will work closely with your dentist and orthodontist throughout this process.
 The actual surgery helps move your teeth and jaws into better alignment for a more attractive, functional, and healthy dental-facial relationship.